input-output-hk/marlowe-doc/docs/platform-and-architecture/object-format.md

 ## Linking

-Linking is the process of converting an object bundle into a set of core marlowe language constructs.
-The primary purpose of this is to produce a core marlowe contract from a bundle.
+Linking is the process of converting an object bundle into a set of core Marlowe language constructs.
+The primary purpose of this is to produce a core Marlowe contract from a bundle.
 The general linking algorithm is:

 - Allocate an empty linked object buffer
-- For each labelled object in the bundle:
+- For each labeled object in the bundle:
     - If the label is present in the linked object buffer, halt with a `DuplicateLabel` error.
     - Resolve any references in the object.
         - If a reference is not present in the linked object buffer, halt with an `UnknownSymbol` error.
         - If the referenced object is of the wrong type, halt with a `TypeMismatch` error.
         - Replace the reference with the referenced object.
-    - Add the linked object to the linked object buffer
+    - Add the linked object to the linked object buffer.
 - Yield the linked object buffer.

 ## Archive format